Seriatim

-In law, seriatim (Latin for "in series") indicates that a court is addressing multiple issues in a certain order, such as the order in which the issues were originally presented to the court.
+Seriatim (Latin for "in series") in law indicates that a court is addressing multiple issues in a certain order, such as the order in which the issues were originally presented to the court.
+In actuarial science it refers to a model that looks at each data point separately.

 Legal usage

 A seriatim opinion is an opinion delivered by a court with multiple judges, in which each judge reads his or her own opinion rather than a single judge writing an opinion on behalf of the entire court.
 Traditionally, judges read in order of reverse seniority, with the most junior judge speaking first.
 In the United States, this practice was discontinued in favour of majority opinions contra the British tradition of separate opinions.

-In the United Kingdom
+In England and Wales

-Most frequently used in modern times (when used at all) pleadings as a shorthand for "one by one in sequence".
+Nowadays, the word is most frequently used (when used at all) as a shorthand for "one by one in sequence".
 For example, in English civil cases, defence statements generally used to conclude with the phrase "save as expressly admitted herein, each allegation of the plaintiffs is denied as if set out in full and traversed herein seriatim."
 This formulation is now superfluous under the English Civil Procedure Rules, especially rule 16.5 (3)–(5).

-Also sometimes seen in older deeds and contracts as a more traditional way of incorporating terms of reference.
+The word is sometimes seen in older deeds and contracts as a more traditional way of incorporating terms of reference.
 For example "the railway by-laws shall apply to the contract as if set out herein seriatim."

-It is sometimes found as part of the longer phrase brevatim et seriatim, meaning "briefly and in series".
+It is sometimes found as part of the longer phrase breviatim et seriatim, meaning "briefly and in series".

 The term is also used when replying to a communication that contains a number of points, issues or questions to denote that the responses are in the same order in which they were raised in the original document: "To deal with your queries seriatim..."

-In England, use of the word, and other Latin phrases, has become less frequent in legal discourse as a result of the Woolf Reforms and, among other factors, efforts by groups such as the Plain Language Movement to promote the use of "plain English" in legal discourse.
+In England, use of the word, and other Latin phrases, has become less frequent in legal discourse as a result of the Woolf reforms and, among other factors, efforts by groups such as the Plain Language Movement to promote the use of "plain English" in legal discourse.